LearnOnDemandSystems/docs/lod/publish-lab-series.md

 # Publishing a Lab Series

-This document describes the process of moving labs from Development to Production in Lab on Demand.
-The instructions below are for the most direct way to publish a new Lab Series, that is in Development to Production.
-This procedure should be used anytime that a new course is being published to production.
+This document describes the process of publishing labs from Development to Production in Lab on Demand.
+This procedure should be used anytime a new course is being published to Production.

 ## Table of Contents
 - [Publishing a Lab Series](#publishing-a-lab-series)